DESIGN LAB 2: Development key to industry growth

 There are close similarities between those games opportunities and those in film and television.
 The market is becoming heterogenous, international and centred on changed patterns of audience demand, facilitated by digital technologies.

 We are now firmly in a global on-demand world, suggested John McVay, CEO, of PACT (pictured above).
-While Netflix has received enormous attention as the first dominating voice, he said Warner Bros and Disney Comcast would make a huge impact over the next two or three years.
+While Netflix has received enormous attention as the first dominating voice, he said Warner Bros, Disney and Comcast would make a huge impact over the next two or three years.
+(Since this report was first published, Disney has bought out the Comcast stake in Hulu, which may be bundled with a powerful combination of Disney+ and ESPN+)

 He said the global reputation of the UK would make it an obvious place to start in acquiring and commissioning content (although he warned other countries were trying to catch up) - and it was now much clearer where the best opportunities for growth lay: “What changes the economy – and what could be a strength for the West Midlands – is returning series.
 That is what changes the dynamics for everyone, including post-production.”